Scalable Experimental Bounds for Entangled Quantum State Fidelities: Methodology

 \section{Methodology}

-In this work, we ran the experiments on both the hardware and emulator devices of Quantinuum H-systems~\cite{quantiuum} using the Quantinuum Python API.
+In this work, we run the experiments on both the hardware and emulator devices of Quantinuum H-systems~\cite{quantinuum} using the Quantinuum Python API.
 Running jobs on the Quantinuum backend requires H-System Quantum Credits (HQC) that are linear with both the number of shots per circuit and the number of CNOTs in the circuit.
-In general, the total cost scales with the product of the number of shots and CNOT counts.
-Our initial goal was to determine the number of experiments and the number of shots for different state preparation permissible within the HQCs allocated to us.
+The total cost generally scales with the product of the number of shots and CNOT counts.
+Our initial goal was to determine the number of experiments and the number of shots for different state preparations permissible within the HQCs allocated to us.
 As the Quantinuum machines are available through a calendar month and HQCs are allocated monthly, we target to complete experiments throughout several months with available hardware credits.

-First, we ran the experiments on the Quantinuum H1-2E emulator to estimate the confidence interval sizes we can expect from the quantum hardware.
-To see the effect of the number of circuit executions, we compute the cumulative bounds for fidelity and measure success probability.
-Similarly, we compute a two-sided 68\% confidence interval below and above the mean of the distribution to check the stability of the bounds with the increasing number of shots.
-Analyzing the results of emulator experiments, we get an approximation of a meaningful number of experiments that can be performed on quantum hardware for various states.
+First, we run the experiments on the Quantinuum H1-2E emulator to estimate the confidence interval sizes we can expect from the quantum hardware.
+To see the effect of the number of samples/circuit executions, we compute the cumulative bounds for fidelity and measurement success probability.
+Similarly, we compute a two-sided 68\% confidence interval below and above the estimator for the mean based on Student's t-distribution to check the bounds' stability with an increasing number of shots.
+Analyzing the results of emulator experiments, we get an approximation of a meaningful number of experiments that can be performed on quantum hardware for various states, improving on the (polynomial) number of samples derived from theoretical considerations (as elaborated on later).
 We limit Dicke state preparation up to $N = 10$ as Dicke States starting at $N = 11$ become prohibitively expensive computationally.
-For GHZ states, we went up to $N=20$ as we ran the experiment on a 20-qubit H1-1 device.
-Additionally, we observe roughly equal confidence interval widths for the bounds across the experiments.
-Next, we execute the experiments of different state preparation on Quantinuum hardware backends, depending on their availability.
-Dicke state circuits were executed in the `12' qubit H1-2 processor, while GHZ state circuits were executed in the `20' qubit H1-1 processor.
-For all experiments, we generate the circuits using IBM Qiskit~\cite{ibm-qiskit} and directly submit the QASM~\cite{cross2017open} code using the Python API.
-To execute the circuits in the same time span, we submit the jobs in batch mode; thus, we wait for the queue time once.
-However, the Quantinuum queue only allows 500 HQC execution in a single batch.
-Thus, we executed sub-experiments over a couple of months.
+For GHZ states, we go up to $N=20$ as we run the experiment on a 20-qubit H1-1 device.
+Additionally, we prepare approximate Dicke states up to $N=10$ qubits using product states for $K = 1$ to $N/2$ and odd/even states for $N = 2$ to $10$ and $N = 4$ to $10$ respectively.